cisagov/pshtt/README.md

 * `Valid HTTPS` - A domain has "valid HTTPS" if it responds on port 443 at its canonical hostname with an unexpired valid certificate for the hostname.
 * `Defaults to HTTPS` - A domain "defaults to HTTPS" if its canonical endpoint uses HTTPS.
 * `Downgrades HTTPS` -  A domain "downgrades HTTPS" if HTTPS is supported in some way, but its canonical HTTPS endpoint immediately redirects internally to HTTP.
 * `Strictly Forces HTTPS` - This is different than whether a domain "defaults" to HTTPS.
-A domain "Strictly Forces HTTPS" if one of the HTTPS endpoints is "live", and if both *HTTP* endpoints are either down or redirect immediately to an HTTPS URI.
-An HTTP redirect can go to HTTPS on another domain, as long s it's immediate.
+A domain "Strictly Forces HTTPS" if one of the HTTPS endpoints is "live", and if both HTTP endpoints are either down or redirect immediately to an HTTPS URI.
+An HTTP redirect can go to HTTPS on another domain, as long as it's immediate.
 (A domain with an invalid cert can still be enforcing HTTPS.)
 * `HTTPS Bad Chain` - A domain has a bad chain if either HTTPS endpoints contain a bad chain.
 * `HTTPS Bad Hostname` - A domain has a bad hostname if either HTTPS endpoint fails hostname validation
 * `HTTPS Expired Cert` - A domain has an expired certificate if the either HTTPS endpoint has an expired certificate.